 CO1 Design algorithms, analyze their running time for best, worst, and average-cases, and understand divide & conquer strategy considering quick sort and merge sort as examples.
-CO2 Compare Heapsort with other comparison based sorting algorithms, develop dynamic programming algorithms, and compare various pattern matching algorithms.
+CO2 Compare Heapsort with other comparison based sorting algorithms and develop dynamic programming algorithms.
 CO3 Apply disjoint-set data structure and various algorithm design techniques such as greedy, backtracking, and branch-and-bound in real life problems.
 CO4 Model a given engineering problem using graphs and design the corresponding algorithms to solve the problem.
-CO5 Understand NP complete problems, and design approximation and randomized algorithms for some of these problems.
+CO5 Compare various pattern matching algorithms, understand NP-Completeness and the need of approximation & randomized algorithms.